Kevin & Perry Go Large

-Kevin & Perry Go Large is a 2000 British teen coming of age sex comedy film based on the Harry Enfield sketch Kevin the Teenager.
+Kevin & Perry Go Large is a 2000 British teen coming-of-age sex comedy film based on the Harry Enfield sketch Kevin the Teenager.
 The film was written by Dave Cummings and Harry Enfield and directed by Ed Bye.
 Enfield, Kathy Burke and Louisa Rix all return to their roles after previously appearing on Harry Enfield & Chums.
 James Fleet replaced Stephen Moore as Kevin's father.
-Although the film received mixed reviews upon release, it has since gained a cult following primarily due to its soundtrack.
+The film received mixed reviews but has since gained a cult following.